Ordinal definability in $L[\mathbb{E}]$: in non-tame mice

-\begin{proof}[Proof of Theorem \ref{tm:V=HOD_in_transcendent_mice}] We are assuming STH and $M\in\pm_1$ is a transcendent tractable $\om$-mouse, and want to see that $\Momone=\Momone^M$ is definable without parameters over $\her_\lambda^M$, where $\lambda=\om_2^M$.
+\begin{proof}[Proof of Theorem \ref{tm:V=HOD_in_transcendent_mice}] We are assuming STH and $M\in\pm_1$ is a transcendent strongly tractable $\om$-mouse, and want to see that $\Momone=\Momone^M$ is definable without parameters over $\her_\lambda^M$, where $\lambda=\om_2^M$ (see \S\ref{subsec:terminology} and Definitions \ref{dfn:Q^*_when_Q_correct}, \ref{dfn:transcendent}, \ref{dfn:tractable}).
 We will show that $\mathscr{G}^M=\{\Momone\}$, which suffices.
-We will not use the assumption that $M$ is an $\om$-premouse, nor that it is transcendent, until the very last sentence of the proof.
-So what we establish prior to that point can and will also be used in the proof of Theorem \ref{tm:HOD_non-tame_mouse}.
+We will not use the assumption that $M$ is an $\om$-premouse, nor that it is transcendent, until the very last paragraph of the proof.
+So what we establish prior to that point (up to Claim \ref{clm:Q^star_reaches_M}, inclusive) can and will also be used in the proof of Theorem \ref{tm:HOD_non-tame_mouse}.